-The goal of this class is to provide students with the knowledge needed to use and develop effective computational learning solutions to challenging problems.
+The goal of this class is to provide students with the knowledge needed to use and develop effective machine learning solutions to challenging problems.

-GradingRequirements for grading (other than attending lectures) are: scribing one lecture, 2 problems sets, and a final project.
+GradingRequirements for grading (other than attending lectures) are: 2 problems sets, and a final project.

 We envision 2 kinds of research project: